TjasaZil/The-Fruity-Runner-Mini-Jam-128/Readme.md

 This is a simple runner game that I made for the mini game jam 128 hosted on itch.io.
 The game jam was held from March 17th 2023 at 5:00 AM to March 20th 2023 at 5:00 AM.
 It is a short game that I plan to expand in the future.

+The objective of the game is to pick up healthy snacks in order to keep your health high.
+Once the health counter hits 0 the game ends.
+The game uses arrow keys as controls.

 ## art:

 - Backgrounds & main music - [infinite runner pack by Eder Muniz](https://edermunizz.itch.io/infinite-runner)<br>